CyanideCN/PyCINRAD/README.md

 If you are interested in this program, you can join the developers of this program.
 Any contribution is appreciated!

-If you have questions or advise about this program, you can create a issue or email me at 274555447@qq.com.
+If you have questions or advise about this program, you can create an issue or email me at 274555447@qq.com.